-- OBRC partners with the San Francisco BottleBank pilot program, providing a mobile app, account system and Smart Count AI equipment to facilitate a bulk return program for customers in San Francisco.
+- OBRC partners with the San Francisco BottleBank pilot program, providing a mobile app, account system, and OBRC’s patented technology, the Smart Count AI, to facilitate a bulk return program for customers in San Francisco.

 - The Oregon Legislature approves SB 1520, adding wine in cans to the Bottle Bill, effective July 1, 2025.

 OBRC opens new full-service BottleDrop Redemption Centers in NE Portland (Glisan) and North Bend/Coos Bay that both feature the Stream Count AI, a rapid bulk counting technology developed in-house at OBRC, furthering a commitment to continuous improvement, efficiency, and customer convenience.
 This advanced technology uses artificial intelligence and a neural network to rapidly count containers as they pass by underneath an optical counting devise, saving significant time for customers at the redemption centers.

 - OBRC ends the year with 26 full-service Redemption Centers and 67 Green and Blue Bag drop locations at retail stores.

 The oldest, yet most modern, system in the United States